mycsphd/mycsphd.github.io/_drafts/preparing-to-apply.md

 ### Your Chances are Better Than You Think

 You do not need to be a stellar student or research prodigy to get into a Ph.D. program.
-In preparing this article I found many blog posts and Quora questions that focus (often implicitly or without knowing) on what is necessary to get into the very top CS Ph.D. programs.

-From those posts, you might conclude that multiple research publications, excellent grades, flawless GRE scores, and ecstatic letters of recommendation are necessary to get into graduate school.
+From googling around, you might conclude that multiple research publications, excellent grades, flawless GRE scores, and ecstatic letters of recommendation are necessary to get into graduate school.

 However, those top 5-10 schools are not the only places to get a Ph.D.
 There are many, excellent programs that accept students with strong-but-not-phenomenal applications.
 Indeed, many new Ph.D. students have not had formal research experience, have imperfect grades, lackluster GREs, or went to less-well-known schools.